 The bright, nectar filled flowers of red hot poker plants are popular with butterflies, bees and birds, in particular hummingbirds.
 Despite the name, red hot poker, the flowers of the plant can also be yellow or orange.
-These tubular flowers sit on long stems, the base of which are surrounded by distinctive sword shaped foliage.
+The tubular flowers of the red hot poker (Kniphofia uvaria) sit on long stems, the base of which are surrounded by distinctive sword shaped foliage.

 Torch lilies thrive in USDA zones 6-9.
 These plants, which have a noticeable clumping habit, are evergreen perennials.
 Native to South Africa, there are over 70 known species.
 Their upright growth habit can see them reach up to 5ft in height.

-Despite their dramatic appearance red hot poker plants are surprisingly easy to grow and care for.
+Despite the dramatic appearance red hot poker plant is surprisingly easy to grow and care for.
 Here is everything you need to know.